rail5/autobuild/manual/autobuild.1.md

 # DESCRIPTION
 Autobuild automatically retrieves Debian source packages (via Git or local tar.gz archive), builds them on a virtual machine build-farm for multiple architectures, and distributes them.
 It can save the built package locally, distribute them to a GitHub/Forgejo Release Page, and distribute them to a Git-based Debian Repository with reprepro.

 The configuration file can be found at /var/autobuild/config.toml.
-You may edit this file to change various settings.
+This file may be more conveniently edited via the autobuild -s command.

 # OPTIONS